Nigel Bowen: Early life

-Bowen was born in a log cabin in Summerland, British Columbia, Canada, of Welsh and English parents.
-He came to Australia as a boy and was educated for two years in England and later at The King's School in Parramatta.
-He studied law at the University of Sydney as a resident of St. Paul's College, and then practised as a solicitor.
-He was admitted as a barrister in New South Wales in 1936 and later in Victoria.
+Bowen was born on 26 May 1911 in Summerland, British Columbia, Canada.
+He was the son of Dorothy Joan (née King) and Otway Percival Bowen.
+His parents, both born in England, were apple farmers.

+Bowen and his parents moved to Australia shortly after his birth.
+They initially settled on a sheep farm in Gunnedah, New South Wales, but following a drought moved to Sydney where his father worked as an accountant.
+Bowen was sent to school in England from 1919 to 1921 with financial assistance from an aunt.
+After returning to Australia he attended The King's School, Parramatta, from 1922 to 1927.
+He subsequently matriculated to the University of Sydney, graduating Bachelor of Arts in 1931 and Bachelor of Laws in 1934.
+He served his articles of clerkship with Sly and Russell in Sydney and was called to the bar in 1936.
+He practised "widely across fields that included divorce, probate, and inheritance".

-During World War II, he volunteered in 1941 and joined the 2nd Australian Imperial Force in 1942 and served in the South Pacific theatre for two years.
+During the Second World War, Bowen volunteered in 1941 and joined the Second Australian Imperial Force in 1942 and served in the South Pacific theatre for two years.

 Legal career

 After the war, Bowen resumed his legal career, sharing chambers with Gough Whitlam, John Kerr and later Bob Ellicott.
 He took silk in 1953 in New South Wales and Victoria in 1954.
 He was president of the New South Wales bar council from 1959 to 1961 and was vice-president of the Law Council of Australia from 1957 to 1960.
 From 1946 to 1961, he was the editor of the Australian Law Journal.